kCore-framework/docs/[1]kCore/PlayerObject.md

 local moneyType = "cash"
 local amount = 100
-Player.UpdateMoney(moneyType, amount) -- sets the players cash to 100
+local success = Player.UpdateMoney(moneyType, amount) -- sets the players cash to 100
+if not success then
+    print('Failed to update money!') end
 ```

 ### UpdateJob